-- Buyer's failure to comply with notice to complete If the buyer fails to complete in accordance with a notice to complete, the following terms apply. - The seller may rescind the contract, and if he does so: - he may: (i) forfeit and keep any deposit and accrued interest - (ii) resell the property and any contents included in the contract (iii) claim damages

-- the buyer is to return any documents he received from the seller and is to cancel any registration of the contract. (b) - The seller retains his other rights and remedies.
-Seller's failure to comply with notice to complete - 7.5.1 - If the seller fails to complete in accordance with a notice to complete, the following terms - 7.5.2 The buyer may rescind the contract, and if he does so:
+- Buyer's failure to comply with notice to complete If the buyer fails to complete in accordance with a notice to complete, the following terms - The seller may rescind the contract, and if he does so: - he may: - (i) forfeit and keep any deposit and accrued interest - (ii) resell the property and any contents included in the contract - (iii) claim damages - (iii) cultil uarriages the buyer is to return any documents he received from the seller and is to cancel any registration of the contract. - 7.4.3 The seller retains his other rights and remedies - Seller's failure to comply with notice to complete If the seller fails to complete in accordance with a notice to complete, the following terms - apply. - The buyer may rescind the contract, and if he does so:

-- (a) the deposit is to be repaid to the buyer with accrued interest (b) the buyer is to return any documents he received from the seller and is, at the seller's expense, to cancel any registration of the contract. - 753 The buyer retains his other rights and remedies.
+(a) the deposit is to be repaid to the buyer with accrued interest

+- (b) the buyer is to return any documents he received from the seller and is, at the seller's expense, to cancel any registration of the contract.
+The buyer retains his other rights and remedies. - 7.5.3

-LEASEHOLD PROPERTY
+LEASEHOLD PROPERTY 8.1

-- 8.1 Existing leases - The following provisions apply to a sale of leasehold land.
+- Existing leases - The following provisions apply to a sale of leasehold land.

-The seller having provided the buyer with copies of the documents embodying the lease terms, the buyer is treated as entering into the contract knowing and fully accepting those 8.1.2 - - The following provisions apply to a contract to grant a new lease.
-The conditions apply so that: seller means the proposed landlord buyer means the proposed tenant purchase price means the premium to be paid on the grant of a lease. - The lease is to be in the form of the draft attached to the contract.
-If the term of the new lease will exceed seven years, the seller is to deduce a title which will enable the buyer to register the lease at the Land Registry with an absolute title. - The seller is to engross the lease and a counterpart of it and is to send the counterpart to the buyer at least five working days before completion date. - 8.2.6 The buyer is to execute the counterpart and deliver it to the seller on completion. - Consent - The following provisions apply if a consent to let, assign or sub-let is required to complete the contract In this condition 'consent' means consent in the form which satisfies the requirement 8.3.1 - to obtain it. - The seller is to apply for the consent at his expense, and to use all reasonable efforts to obtain it 8.3.2 - The buyer is to provide all information and references reasonably required Unless he is in breach of his obligation under condition 8.3.2, either party may rescind the contract by notice to the other party if three working days before completion date (or before a later date on which the parties have agreed to complete the contract):
+The seller having provided the buyer with copies of the documents embodying the lease terms, the buyer is treated as entering into the contract knowing and fully accepting those 8.1.2 - 82 New leases - The following provisions apply to a contract to grant a new lease - 8.2.2 The conditions apply so that: 'seller' means the proposed landlord

+- 'buyer' means the proposed tenant 'purchase price' means the premium to be paid on the grant of a lease.
+The lease is to be in the form of the draft attached to the contract. - If the term of the new lease will exceed seven years, the seller is to deduce a title which will enable the buyer to register the lease at the Land Registry with an absolute title.
+The seller is to engross the lease and a counterpart of it and is to send the counterpart to the buyer at least five working days before completion date. - 8.2.6 The buyer is to execute the counterpart and deliver it to the seller on completion. - 831 - (a) The following provisions apply if a consent to let, assign or sub-let is required to complete the contract (b) In this condition 'consent' means consent in the form which satisfies the requirement to obtain it. - The seller is to apply for the consent at his expense, and to use all reasonable efforts to obtain it 8.3.2 (a) - The buyer is to provide all information and references reasonably required. - Unless he is in breach of his obligation under condition 8.3.2, either party may rescind the contract by notice to the other party if three working days before completion date (or before a later date on which the parties have agreed to complete the contract):

-- the consent has not been given, or the consent has been given subject to a condition to which a party reasonably objects.
+- (a) the consent has not been given, or (b) the consent has been given, or the consent has been given subject to a condition to which a party reasonably objects.
 In that case, neither party is to be treated as in breach of contract and condition 7.1.2 applies.